My wife is not just beautiful, she’s also incredibly generous.

 A couple of walkers turned up in Hornsea last summer… I’m not sure why they brought ski poles though, Hornsea is as flat as a fart, and snow in June is unlikely even here.

 Its never a great start to a journey when the satnav refuses to go with you.
-The computer said no… It had no clue where the pub was, so I ended up searching my car for my AA road map.
+The computer said no… It had no clue where the pub was, so I ended up searching the car boot for my AA road map.

 I’m old school, so I keep stuff in the boot of my car ‘just in case’.
 This was the moment that justified years of transporting all that useless weight around, and for once, I don’t mean the dog.

-The old road map hadn’t seen the light of day for many years, It smelt musty, was well thumbed, and some of the pages were stuck together – it reminded me of my Kylie calendar.
+The old road map hadn’t seen the light of day for many years, It smelt musty, was well thumbed, and some of the pages were stuck together – a lot like my Kylie calendar.

 With the damp smelling map in hand, we pointed the car North West and set off…

-An hour and a half later we were still bloody driving – our ‘pub walk’ had morphed into a road trip.
+An hour and a half later we were still bloody driving – our ‘pub walk’ had somehow morphed into a road trip.
 That wasn’t the worst thing though, Angela was navigating from a paper map – that’s never a good thing.
-Past experience has shown there was a distinct possibility one of us would be walking home or they’d be searching for a shallow grave.
+Past experience has shown there was a distinct possibility one of us would be walking home or the authorities would be searching for a shallow grave.

-There is only one thing worse than Angela’s map reading ability – and that’s mine.
-My crappy navigation technique even has a name – ‘Infinite number of monkeys‘, which also explains the correlation between my petrol bills and blood pressure.
+There is only one thing worse than Angela’s map reading – and that’s mine.
+My crappy navigation technique even has a name – ‘Infinite number of monkeys‘, which also partly explains the direct correlation between my fuel bills and blood pressure.

-As time went on, my driving got more reckless – just like my choice in navigators.
-The road became a blur, and the corners tried to kill us – it was like being on a Spanish water park slide.
+My driving got a little reckless – a bit like my choice in navigators.
+The road became a blur, and some of the corners tried to kill us – it was like being on a Spanish water park slide.

-I like bunnies, but not when they’re shrink wrapped around your exhaust pipe.
+Fortunately, we didn’t see a lot of other road users, just a lot of suicidal rabbits; I do like bunnies, but not necessarily when they’re shrink wrapped around your exhaust pipe.

 one of our pubs is missing

 Eventually, we located the pub – the starting point for the walk.
-We arrived a little late, 20 years too late to be precise.
+But we’d arrived a little late, twenty feckin years too late to be precise.
 It wasn’t a pub anymore, in fact it hadn’t actually been a pub for any part of this century.

-An equipment check revealed all we had was a flat iPhone, a guide book, and a handbag just big enough for her emergency lipstick.
+An equipment check revealed all we had was a semi flat iPhone, a guide book, and a handbag just big enough for Angela’s emergency lipstick.

 I also had my brand new trainers on.
 Up until this point I wasn’t worried about them – what were the odds on getting them dirty walking across a pub car park?

-At this point I heard a strange ‘hmmm-hmmm-hmmm‘ noise, and then realised it was coming from me.
+At this point I heard a strange ‘hmmm-hmmm-hmmm‘ noise, and then realised it was emanating from me as my stress levels rose.

-I contemplated leaving the keys in the car’s ignition – at least someone would get some use out of it after I’d been beaten to death by a flip-flop on a remote hill.
+I thought that I should leave the keys in the car’s ignition – at least someone would get some use out of it after I’d been beaten to death by a flip-flop on a remote hillside.

-It turns out that the dodgy guide book was supplied by my father-in-law.
+It turns out that the dodgy guide book that started all this nonsense was supplied by my father-in-law.
 He’s a true Yorkshireman, which translates as ‘he really likes bargains‘; The book might have been old, but I guarantee he STILL negotiated a discount.
-Some of the pages had gone missing too – I’m guessing Noah might have ripped them out when he designed his boat.
+Some of the pages had gone missing too – Noah probably ripped them out when he designed his boat.

 Each featured pub walk had a description of the area, and a few instructions saying which way to turn.
 Angela excitedly piped up with “look, there’s a map too”… I looked… Ordnance Survey would have been horrified… It was less ‘map’ – more sketch with ‘here ye be monsters’.

-My feeling of impending doom intensified when I saw Angela staring intently at the map – she began twirling it around like a majorette on acid obviously trying to work out which way was up.
+My feeling of impending doom intensified when I saw Angela twirling the book around like a majorette on acid, clearly trying to work out which way was up.

-This journey clearly wasn’t going to end well, but by agreeing to this madness I had clearly lost my mind, so the rest of me might as well join in too.
+By agreeing to all this madness I had obviously lost my mind, so I though fuck it – the rest of me might as well join in too.

-As we set off I realised in horror that I hadn’t actually read the guide book, I was completely relying on Angela’s ability to interpret out-of-date navigational instructions and her random finger pointing.
+As we set off I realised that I hadn’t actually read the guide book, I was completely relying on Angela’s ability to interpret out-of-date navigational instructions and her random finger pointing.
+At least she was wearing her watch and bracelet.

 The books instructions were somewhat vague… It said things like “follow the road around the profound bend”… What the feck is a ‘profound bend‘?
 I’ve used a few dodgy travel adjectives before, (usually when I’m gripping the seat belt and Angela’s driving) but I’ve never used that particular one to describe a corner.

-We were already screwed, and we’d only go to the first waypoint.
-Nevertheless, Angela’s enthusiasm, and complete disregard for my safety drove us onward.
+We were already screwed, and we’d only got to the first waypoint.
+Nevertheless, Angela’s enthusiasm, and complete disregard for anyone’s safety drove us onward.

 Our next waypoint was “Go past the new housing development on your right”… Hmmm… A navigation reference based on the age of a building in a conservation area – WHERE ALL THE FECKIN HOUSES HAVE TO LOOK THE SAME!